Taking LUPRON DEPOT Alone

-In Combination with Norethindrone Acetate
+Taking LUPRON DEPOT in Combination with Norethindrone Acetate

-LUPRON DEPOT 3.75 mg or 11.25 mg in combination with norethindrone acetate is indicated for initial management of the painful symptoms of endometriosis
+LUPRON DEPOT 3.75 mg or 11.25 mg in combination with norethindrone acetate is used for initial management of the painful symptoms of endometriosis

-Limitations of Use:
+Limitations of Use

-Limitations of Use:
+Limitations of Use

 IMPORTANT SAFETY INFORMATION